Berdych fumes at French Open's decision to stop play

-PARIS French Open organizers, having been criticized for allegedly ensuring the players stayed on court in the rain, came under fire for sending them back to the dressing room on Thursday.
+PARIS French Open organisers, having been criticised for allegedly ensuring the players stayed on court in the rain, came under fire for sending them back to the dressing room on Thursday.

 A 10-minute rain interruption in Tomas Berdych's quarter-final with world number one Novak Djokovic left the Czech seventh seed fuming as he felt the conditions had not changed since the start of the match.